KaderBozkurt/KaderBookStore1/KaderBookStore/ReadMe.txt

     Give it error about up and down in AddCategoryDb.cs file 1930- I realize my migration have more file because when i pulling it is come it delete more file and fixed error
+1949- Include the using statement and fix same error in power point 1951- Modify the code to create the constructor and dependency injection 2025- Type CRUD code from Repository.cs file in blackboard 2028- Create file ICategory.cs in Repository folder because we will use all patential models to be added the future 2042- Modify CategoryRepository.cs
+          Add using statement --   " using KaderBookStore.DataAccess.Data;
+                                    using KadersBooks.DataAccess.Repository.IRepository;
+                                    using KadersBooks.Models;"

+2044- Review Repository.cs
+2053- Implement the interface to update
+2054- complete the remaining modification